gcamargot/cert-manager/README.md

 ```

 **Description**
-Uploads a new certificate to one or more targets via their API.
-The command accepts either a PEM bundle, separate certificate/key files, or an alias previously registered with `cert-manager add certificate`.
+Uploads a new certificate to one or more targets.
+Sources supported:
+- Direct PEM bundle (`--cert`), optionally accompanied by a private key (`--key`).
+- A previously registered alias (`--alias`) created with `cert-manager add certificate`.

+Only OPNsense targets are supported today.
+The command parses metadata, enforces mandatory country codes, and posts to `/api/trust/cert/add`.

 **TO DO**
-- Validate certificate formats (PEM, CRT, etc.).
-- Add handlers per target type (OPNSense: `POST /api/trust/certificates`).
+- Extend upload handlers to other target types.
-- Summarize results per target (success/error).
+- Improve per-target reporting and rollback on partial failures.

 ### 4. Certificate Metadata Management